4 Reasons Why Finding Rental Homes in 55+ Communities is So Damn Tough

 During the fall season each year, 55places.com receives many inquiries from retirees who are planning to winter in a popular retirement destination and would like to rent a home in a 55+ community.
 Based on our experience—and the pleading tone of these inquiries—we know that finding an ideal rental home is not an easy task.

-If you’ve ever wondered why finding a short term rental in an active adult community is practically impossible, we have a few ideas:
+If you’ve ever wondered why finding a short-term rental in an active adult community is practically impossible, we have a few ideas:

 1. Community Restrictions

 When homebuyers choose to move into an active adult development, they are buying into the community (and its amenities) as much as they are choosing an individual home.
 To minimize disruptions by frequently changing tenants, the bylaws in many 55+ communities prevent homeowners from renting their properties out on a short-term basis.
-These rules may limit the percentage of homes within a community which can be rented out at any one time.
-They may further limit homeowners by enforcing minimal rental agreements, such as terms which must last at least three or even six months.
+These rules may limit the percentage of homes within a community that can be rented out at any one time.
+They may further limit homeowners by enforcing minimal rental agreements, such as terms that must last at least three or even six months.

 2. Supply and Demand